haiwen/seafile-admin-docs/manual/extension/setup_seadoc.md

     SEADOC_SERVER_URL=https://seafile.example.com/sdoc-server
     ```

-### SeaDoc deploys on a new host or the same host with Seafile server (cluster and standalone)
+3. Start SeaDoc server server with the following command

+    ```sh
+    docker compose up -d
+    ```

+Now you can use SeaDoc!

+## Deploy SeaDoc standalone

+If you deploy Seafile in a cluster or if you deploy Seafile with binary package, you need to SeaDoc as a standalone service.
+Here are the steps:

-1. Download and modify the `.env` and `seadoc.yml` files.
+1. Download and modify the `.env` and `seadoc.yml` files to directory `/opt/seadoc`

     ```sh
     wget https://manual.seafile.com/12.0/docker/seadoc/1.0/standalone/seadoc.yml